FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/identity_role_v3.html.markdown

 The following arguments are supported:

+* `name` -
+  (Required)
+  Specify the name of a role.
+The value cannot exceed 64 characters.

 * `description` -
   (Required)
-  Description of a role.
+  Specify the description of a role.
 The value cannot exceed 256 characters.

-* `display_layer` -
+* `scope` -
   (Required)
-  Display layer of a role.
+  Specify the scope layer of a role.
+The value supports:
   - domain - A role is displayed at the domain layer.
   - project - A role is displayed at the project layer.

-* `display_name` -
+* `policy` -
   (Required)
-  Displayed name of a role.
-The value cannot exceed 64 characters.

-* `statement` -
-  (Required)
-  Statement: The Statement field contains the Effect and Action elements.
+  The policy field contains the `effect` and `action` elements.
   Effect indicates whether the policy allows or denies access.
   Action indicates authorization items.
-The number of statements cannot exceed 8.
+The number of policy cannot exceed 8.
 Structure is documented below.

-The `statement` block supports:
+The `policy` block supports:

 * `action` -
   (Required)